 Why Trust Simply Recipes?

-Jacqueline Weiss was quite literally raised in a cheese shop, first opened in Philadelphia by her grandfather in 1963 and later owned and operated by her father until 2019.
+Jacqueline Weiss tested all the products in this piece and reported on her findings.
+She was quite literally raised in a cheese shop, first opened in Philadelphia by her grandfather in 1963 and later owned and operated by her father until 2019.
 She has grown up working with tools of the trade, which she now uses in her Los Angeles kitchen on vegan and non-vegan cheeses.
 To choose the best options for this article, she consulted third-party and consumer reviews, spoke with experts, and considered functionality, design, and price.